lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

 ```

-To create the argument: -d <device>, where <device> is set to "CPU", "GPU", or "MYRIAD" which we will see conveniently matches what will be passed to the Inference Engine later.
+To create the argument: -d \<device\>, where <device> is set to "CPU", "GPU", or "MYRIAD" which we will see conveniently matches what will be passed to the Inference Engine later.

 As a result of the macros used in the code above, the variables "FLAGS_m" and “FLAGS_d” have been created to hold the argument values.
 Focusing primarily on how the “FLAGS_d” is used to tell the Inference Engine which device to use, we follow the code in “main()” of “main.cpp”:

-1. First we declare a map to hold the plugins as they are loaded.
+1. First declare a map to hold the plugins as they are loaded.
 The mapping will allow the associated plugin InferencePlugin object to be found by name (e.g. "CPU")

 ```cpp
      // ---------------------Load plugins for inference engine------------------------------------------------
         std::map<std::string, InferencePlugin> pluginsForDevices;
 ```

-2. We use a vector to pair the device and model command line arguments so we can iterate through them:
+2. A vector is used to pair the device and model command line arguments to iterate through them:

 ```cpp
    std::vector<std::pair<std::string, std::string>> cmdOptions = {